radityaseptian/portofolio.v2/README.md

 1. Run command `npm run dev`

-2. Open your browser and open `http://localhost:5173`
+2. Open your browser and go to `http://localhost:5173`

-3. Change `/src/components`
+3. Change `/src/components` or `/src/sections/`

 ## Contributing